 When working with AppDynamics, HawkSEM used CRO audits to find inefficiencies that drove down conversion rates.

-“By integrating ConversionIQ into all of our CRO campaigns, we are able to extract specific customer data as we track every step of the customer journey—from initial visit to purchase or conversion.
-This allows us to continue spending marketing dollars on CRO campaigns yielding a high ROAS, which can allow for scalability while maintaining profitability.
-It also allows us to reallocate funds from underperforming campaigns to higher performing ones.”
+It allows us to continue spending marketing dollars on CRO campaigns yielding a high ROAS, which can allow for scalability while maintaining profitability.
+From there, we can reallocate funds from underperforming campaigns to higher-performing ones.

 High-end outdoor gear provider boosts conversions and decreases returns

-“For one e-commerce client selling high-end outdoor gear, we noticed product detail pages had sparse descriptions and minimal imagery—mainly just a hero product shot.
-Our audit found this lack of details was leading to a high rate of returns from customers unhappy with what they received,” explains Gianluca Ferruggia, General Manager at DesignRush.
+“For one ecommerce client selling high-end outdoor gear, we noticed product detail pages had sparse descriptions and minimal imagery—mainly just a hero product shot,” explains Gianluca Ferruggia, General Manager at DesignRush.

 Essential conversion rate optimization strategies